Snugug/blog/pages/me.md

 I do quite a bit of public speaking and training.
 Most of the [presentations](https://snugug.com/presentations/) are available online, some with videos of the talk.
 If you see me out at a conference, come say hi!
 I also have contributed a lot of open source work, most of which can be found on [my GitHub page](https://github.com/snugug), or the GitHub pages of [@import](https://github.com/at-import), [Sass Tools](https://github.com/sasstools), [IBM Watson](https://github.com/ibm-watson), and [IBM Design](https://github.com/ibm-design).
 I've also done a lot of Drupal work, and that can all be found on my [Drupal profile](https://www.drupal.org/u/snugug).

 If you wanna chat with me, the best way to is to ping me on Twitter [@Snugug](http://www.twitter.com/Snugug).
-If you _must_ email me, sam [at] snug [dot] ug will work, but I will warm you there's a strong likelihood I won't respond.
+If you _must_ email me, sam [at] snug [dot] ug will work, but I will warn you there's a strong likelihood I won't respond.
 If it's something about one of the projects I maintain, please file an issue instead of pinging me directly.

 ## Licenses For My Site